Vilano Beach 50-year Army Corps Beach Project

-- Constructing a 60 foot berm extension from 2015 location.
+- Constructing a 60 foot extension of the flat beach from the 2015 location.

-- Combination of USACE, State, County Tourist Development Tax, and MSTU funds.
+- Combination of USACE, State, County Tourist Development “Bed Tax”, and MSTU funds.

 - The USACE will pay a portion of the project based on public parking and beach access.

-- MSTU at 0.5 Mils for the life of the project.
+- MSTU at 0.5 Mils for the life of the project contributes a smaller share.

-- County Real Estate staff will be seeking Perpetual Construction Easements in the near future.
+- County Real Estate staff is seeking Perpetual Construction Easements and Temporary Pipeline Easements.

-- Finalizing permit for an offshore sand source.
+- Finalizing permit for use of the sand source.

 - Finalizing permit for sand placement onto the beach.

-This project consists of extending the width of the beach and restoring the dune to pre-Hurricane Matthew conditions and a substantial widening of the flat beach.
+This project consists restoring the dune to pre-Hurricane Matthew conditions and a substantial widening of the flat beach.
 Periodic re-nourishments are scheduled to occur approximately every 12 years as needed, including repairing major storm damage.
 This will provide a more enjoyable beach, with much greater protection.

 The USACE will pay a portion of the project based on public parking and beach access.
-Additional funding is available from the State in the form of Florida Department of Environmental Protection grants and Hurricane Matthew recovery funds and the County Bed Tax.
-In addition, a new Municipal Service Taxing Unit (MSTU) will levy 0.5 mils (five-hundredths of one percent) on the taxable value of the properties within the MSTU for the life of the project to help fund the project.
+Additional funding is available from Florida Department of Environmental Protection grants, State Hurricane Matthew recovery funds and the County Bed Tax.
+In addition, a new Municipal Service Taxing Unit (MSTU) will levy 0.5 mils (five-hundredths of one percent) on the taxable value of the properties within the MSTU for the life of the project to contribute to the project.